SparkDev97/LaetusDocumentation/README.md

 ### HTML Theme Javascript Callbacks
 Laetus provides some extra useful information to HTML themes via Javascript.
-All callbacks are option and do not need to be overriden in your theme.
+All callbacks are option and do not need to be overridden in your theme.

 The callbacks are as follows:
 ```